valbuild/val/packages/lib/src/m2/expr/README.md

 foo.map((_,i) => i)
 ```

-This example shows how higher functions and arguments are nested:
+This example shows how higher functions and arguments can be nested:

 ```visp
 !(map foo !(map @[0,0] (slice @[1,0] @[0,1])))